teldufalsari/Archronis/README.md

 * file access mode and last modification time are preserved
 * CRC-32 checksum of each compressed block is calculated
 * text files, source code and binaries can be compressed with excellent ratio
-* alredy compressed data is usually compressed with poor ratio or even inflates
+* alraedy compressed data is usually compressed with poor ratio or even inflates